-Welcome to the SPNEGO SourceForge projectIntegrated Windows Authentication in Java
+Welcome to the SPNEGO SourceForge projectIntegrated Windows Authentication and Authorization in Java

 The intent of this project is to provide an alternative library (.jar file) that application servers (like Tomcat) can use as the means for authenticating clients (like web browsers).

 If your organization is running Active Directory (AD) and all of your web applications go through Microsoft's Internet Information Services (IIS), and IIS has Integrated Windows Authentication enabled, and everyone in your organization is using Internet Explorer (IE), then this project may not be of any interest to you.

 This project may also not be of any interest to you if your organization is using jCIFS as the means to achieve Single Sign-On (SSO); there are other 3rd party products as well as open-source projects that will silently authenticate (no username/password prompt) browser requests to a protected web page.
 Perhaps some of these are more suitable for your organization's needs.

 However, if your organization uses java based web/application servers, and you prefer

 NTLM as the authentication